iiroki/time-series-platform/README.md

 # Time Series Platfrom

-Time Series Platform (TSP), built with .NET and Timescale, is a simple web application to work with time series data.
+Time Series Platform (TSP), built with .NET and Timescale, is a web application to work with time series data.

 The project is mainly done for learning purposes and the main thing about this project is to experiment with different technologies and see how they integrate with each other.